Why PS&S Global?

 The ps&s Global Promise

-PS&S Global is a Service-Disabled Veteran-Owned Small Business (SDVOSB), certified by the Veterans Administration, that specializes in project management in the pharmaceutical, power and real estate sectors.
+PS&S Global is a Service-Disabled Veteran-Owned Small Business (SDVOSB), certified by the Veterans Administration.
 We target the mission and the people—fully committed to delivering effectively, efficiently and with our partners’ and employees’ best interests in mind.
 We value honesty, loyalty, integrity and leadership.
 The PS&S Global promise is to deliver first-rate project completion meeting your financial, environmental and developmental needs at every level.

 Frank Libutti, Lieutenant General, USMC (Ret.)